Aidan O'Connor (soccer)

-Aidan Charles O'Connor (born October 7, 2001) is an American soccer player who plays for Canadian Premier League club Vancouver FC, on loan from MLS Next Pro club New York Red Bulls II.
+Aidan Charles O'Connor (born October 7, 2001) is an American soccer player who plays as a defender for USL Championship club Loudoun United.

 Early life

 Born in Grand Rapids, Michigan, O'Connor played youth soccer with the West Michigan Fire.

 O'Connor attended Forest Hills Northern High School, where he played for the boys soccer team, winning the state title in 2019 and named an All-American in 2018 and 2019.
 In 2019, he earned Michigan's Mr. Soccer honors, and was named the Michigan Gatorade Player of the Year in both 2018-19 and 2019-20 seasons.

 College career

 In 2020, O'Connor began attending Western Michigan University, where he played for the men's soccer team.
 On August 26, 2021, he scored his first collegiate goal in a match against the Virginia Cavaliers.
 At the end of the 2021 season, he was named to the MAC All-Academic Team.

 In 2022, he transferred to the University of Virginia to play for the men's soccer team for his junior season.
 On September 13, 2022, he scored his first goal for Virginia in a victory over the La Salle Explorers.
 After the 2022 season, he was named to the Virginia All-State Second Team and the All-ACC Academic Team.
 On October 31, 2023, he was named the ACC Defensive Player of the Week.
 At the end of the 2023 season, he was named to the Academic All-District Team and the ACC All-Academic Team.